Facts On Exercising With A Scoliosis Brace

 - Exercises that require many trunk movements will likely to be difficult;

-- You may tired out sooner too because of the pressure on the rib cage which affects chest expansion during breathing;
+- You may tire out sooner too because of the pressure on the rib cage which affects chest expansion during breathing;

-- You may need to exercise at a cooler time of the day as it will be hotter to exercise with the brace;
+- Try to exercise at a cooler time of the day, as it will be hotter to exercise with the brace;

 - You need to be careful with the skin condition at which the pressure is applied to control the curve; this too may affect how much and the kind of exercise you can participate in.